moacir-rodrigues-petry/201-session/README.md

 - `.github/instructions/backend-application.instructions.md`
 - `.github/instructions/backend-structure.instructions.md`

+Now, use the prompt below to create the backend application:

 ```

 Create a backend API application using Express.js and TypeScript.
 Use the @faker-js/faker library to generate mock data and ts-node-dev to run the app.
 Implement a route at /api/users that responds with a JSON array of 10 fake users.
 Each user should have the following fields: id, name, username, email, and role.
 Organize the project using TypeScript best practices, including type definitions and modular structure.
 Use CORS middleware to allow requests from http://localhost:3001.

 ```

 ---